-The precise cause of varicose veins is unknown, but the main problem is probably a weakness in the walls of superficial veins.
+The precise cause of varicose veins is unknown, but the main problem is probably a weakness in the walls of superficial veins (located just under the skin).
 This weakness may be inherited.
 Over time, the weakness causes the veins to lose their elasticity.
 Veins stretch and become longer and wider.
 To fit in the same space that they occupied before they stretched, the elongated veins become convoluted.
 They may appear as a snakelike bulge beneath the skin.

 Women may be more likely to develop varicose veins than men, and their initial occurrence may be during pregnancy.
-In addition, prolonged standing, obesity, and increasing age can contribute to the development of varicose veins in predisposed people.
+In addition, the following can contribute to the development of varicose veins in predisposed people:

 Besides being unsightly, varicose veins commonly ache and cause a sensation of tiredness in the legs.
 However, many people, even some with very large veins, have no pain.

 The lower part of the leg and ankle may itch, especially if the leg is warm after a person has been wearing socks or stockings.
 Itching can lead to scratching and can cause redness or a rash, which is often incorrectly attributed to dry skin.
 The pain is sometimes worse when varicose veins are developing than when they are fully stretched.